 Video taken 12/20 in the Mt.
 Dimond area showing reactive test slopes. https://vimeo.com/user106668057/review/380916811/02da5d1cc7

-The avalanche hazard is High today at all elevations on all aspects.
+The avalanche hazard is High today at mid and upper elevations on all aspects.
 Natural avalanches are likely and human triggered avalanches are very likely.
-Thompson Pass continues to receive significant snowfall, with 27 inches having fallen in the past 24 hours.
-Temperatures spiked on 12/29 creating dangerous avalanche conditions.
+Thompson Pass has received 5 feet of snow in the last week accompanied by strong wind.
 Avoid travel in avalanche terrain today.
 Stay clear of avalanche runout zones.
-The hazard will remain high until temperatures fall and precipitation tapers.
+The hazard will remain elevated with more heavy snow in the forecast.

 Forgot your password?